Argyraspides/Telos/README.md

 It uses the SDL2 graphics library for graphics output and ImGui for the UI.
 Upon completion, you may use the engine on my website [here](https://gaugamela.me).
 It is still in the planning stages.
 For the moment, a bare-bones build toolkit and some boilerplate SDL2 code are provided if you wish to build from source.

+If you are using VSCode to check out the project, I have included the .vscode folder to take care of IntelliSense and all necessary include directories for both the emcc and gcc compiler for you :)

 ## Prerequisites
 - ### [WebAssembly](https://developer.mozilla.org/en-US/docs/WebAssembly) compatible browser
   - Nearly all modern browsers support WebAssembly.
 If you want to check if your browser is supported see [this page](https://caniuse.com/wasm).